bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 ```

 ## 3. Error decoding messages
-Lots of changes in MessageThread.swift to make decoding messages actually work.
+Lots of changes in `MessageThread.swift` to make decoding messages actually work.

+## 4. Not sending messages
+Typo in segue identifier in `MessageThreadDetailTableViewController.swift`